Magic Link via Mobile SDKs

 number will be updated.

 The final step of completing the authentication with Descope is to validate the user session.
-Descope provides rich session management capabilities, including configurable session timeouts and
+Descope provides rich session management capabilities, including configurable session timeouts and logout functions.
+You can find the details and sample code for client session validation here.

 Checkpoint